PaulWendt96/UnixLevel6Notes/WhatIsAPipe.md

   }
 }
 ```

+Ken Thompson noted that it took about an hour to implement pipes in the Unix system.
+It's incredible that such a fundamental piece of the Unix toolkit was implemented
+so quickly and effectively.

 <h1> Is that it? </h1>
 Yup.
 However, if you're interested, you might want to read about FIFOs, or named pipes.